 Ring Alarm is an affordable and comprehensive DIY home security system.
 Start with a Security Kit that includes a Base Station, Keypad, Contact Sensor, Motion Detector, and Range Extender.
 Add components to meet your security needs and the size of your home.

 Built to reduce neighborhood crime, this customizable security system enhances your Ring of Security and the effectiveness of Ring’s doorbells, cams, and accessories.
 The seamless integration of Ring Alarm and the entire Ring product line through the Ring app creates a Ring of Security that protects homes both inside and out.
 The following articles answer some of the frequently asked questions regarding the Ring Alarm system.

 Ring Alarm is a DIY home security system for any house or apartment.
-Ring Alarm gives you the option to enable 24/7 Ring Alarm Professional Monitoring and is equipped with battery backup and LTE cellular backup to ensure the system is always up and running even if your power goes out or broadband is unavailable.
+Ring Alarm gives you the option to enable 24/7 Ring Alarm Professional Monitoring and is equipped with battery backup and LTE cellular backup to ensure the system is always up and running even if your power goes out or broadband is unavailable (with a Ring Protect Plus plan).
 Ring Alarm is simple, affordable security without long-term contracts or the need for professional installation.